developerfromjokela/taskukirja_api/README.md

 Extract the APK using some unzip program.
 DLLs are in folder "assemblies"

-I don't hold any responsibility on what are you doing with this discovery.
+## I don't hold any responsibility on what are you doing with this discovery.
+If you do something bad and harmful using my documentation, you're responsible for it.
 And I don't guarantee 100% correctness on the documentation, as it can change without anyone noticing it.